elaforge/karya/doc/INSTALL.md

 want to build.
 I use a special color on `PS1` when `SHLVL` > 1 to indicate the subshell.

+On OS X, by default you do not even have to install the commandline compiler tools, because it will use the ones from nix.

 This gets the "everything" build including "im" below.
 Since my build file is a mess, the non-im build is broken and I don't feel like fixing it at the moment.
 I'll probably just make the everything build the only build, now that